-The first step is to select the total amount of ceramic capacitance.
+The first thing is to select the total amount of ceramic capacitance.
 This is based on the number and type of capacitor to be used.
 The best location for ceramic capacitors is inside the socket, with 12 to 18 of Size 1206 being the physical limit.
 Additional ceramic capacitors can be placed along the outer edge of the socket as well.

-Combined ceramic values of 200 μF to 300 μF are recommended, usually made up of multiple 10 μF or 22 μF capacitors.
-Select the number of ceramic capacitors, and find the total ceramic capacitance (C_Z).
+Combined ceramic values of 200 μF to 400 μF are recommended, usually made up of multiple 10 μF or 22 μF capacitors.
+Select the number of ceramic capacitors, and find the total ceramic capacitance (Cz).

-Next, there is an upper limit imposed on the total amount of bulk capacitance (C_X) when considering the VID on-the-fly voltage stepping of the output (Voltage Step V_V in Time t_V with error of V{ERR}).
-A lower limit is based on meeting the capacitance for load release for a given maximum load step, ΔI_O , and a maximum allowable overshoot.
-The total amount of load release voltage is given as $\Delta V_O = \Delta I_O \times R_O + \Delta V{rl}$, where ΔV{rl} is the maximum allowable overshoot voltage.
+Next, there is an upper limit imposed on the total amount of bulk capacitance (C_x) when considering the VID OTF voltage stepping of the output (Voltage Step V_v in Time t_v with error of V{ERR}).
+A lower limit is based on meeting the capacitance for load release for a given maximum load step, ΔI_o , and a maximum allowable overshoot.
+The total amount of load release voltage is given as where ΔV{rl} is the maximum allowable overshoot voltage.